-The alternative minimum tax, or AMT, is a parallel tax system that forces you to calculate how much you owe in federal income taxes using a completely different set of rules.
-The AMT tends to hit folks who live in states with high state income taxes and include those taxes among their itemized deductions.
-It often also snags those who realize large capital gains or who have three or more children.
+THE ALTERNATIVE MINIMUM TAX, or AMT, is a parallel tax system that forces you to calculate how much you owe in federal income taxes using a completely different set of rules.
 If the amount owed under the AMT is greater than under the usual income tax calculation, you have to pay the difference.

-While you can’t claim personal exemptions when calculating how much you owe under the AMT, you do get the benefit of the much larger AMT exemption.
+When calculating how much you owe under the AMT, you get the benefit of the much larger AMT exemption.
 That exemption is adjusted each year for inflation.
 For unmarried individuals, the exemption is worth $54,300 in 2017.
 For married couples filing jointly, the exemption is $84,500 in 2017.
 Thanks to the 2017 tax law, those exemptions jump in 2018 to $70,300 for single individuals and $109,400 for couples.
 The AMT exemption phases out at higher income levels, so the effective marginal AMT tax rate is often higher than the notional 26% and 28% rates.
 But in 2018, the phaseouts occur at far higher income levels—another change resulting from the 2017 tax law.

 Next: Managing Your Earnings